openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This section defines the structure of the object that appears as the value to the keys inside the object defined for the `credentials_supported` metadata element.

-  * `type`: REQUIRED.
-A URI which unambiguously specifies the type of credential and is carried in the credential_type parameter of the Issuance Initiation Request and the type parameter of the Credential Request.
   * `display`: OPTIONAL.
-An array of objects, where each object contains display properties of a certain Credential for a certain language.
+An array of objects, where each object contains the display properties of the `credential_type` for a certain language.
 Below is a non-exhaustive list of parameters that MAY be included.
-Note that the display name of the Credential is obtained from `display.name` and individual claim names from `claims.display.name` values.
+Note that the display name of the `credential_type` is obtained from `display.name` and individual claim names from `claims.display.name` values.
    * `name`: REQUIRED.
-String value of a display name for the Credential.
+String value of a display name for the `credential_type`.
    * `locale`: OPTIONAL.
-String value that identifies language of this display object represented as language tag values defined in BCP47 [@!RFC5646].
+String value that identifies the language of this display object represented as language tag values defined in BCP47 [@!RFC5646].
 Multiple `display` objects may be included for separate languages.
 There MUST be only one object with the same language identifier.
   * `logo`: OPTIONAL.
-A JSON object with information about the logo of the Credential with a following non-exhaustive list of parameters that MAY be included:
+A JSON object with information about the logo of the `credential_type` with a following non-exhaustive list of parameters that MAY be included:
     * `url`: OPTIONAL.
-URL where the Wallet can obtain a logo of the Credential issuer.
+URL where the Wallet can obtain a logo of the `credential_type` from the Credential issuer.
     * `alt_text`: OPTIONAL.
 String value of an alternative text of a logo image.
   * `description`: OPTIONAL.
 String value of a description of the Credential.
   * `background_color`: OPTIONAL.
 String value of a background color of the Credential represented as numerical color values defined in CSS Color Module Level 37 [@!CSS-Color].